neonbadger/DestinationUnknown/README.md

 ![](/static/img/coverage1.png)

-For details, please open the folder [htmlcov](htmlcov) in your browser.
+For individual reports, please view the html files in the folder [htmlcov](htmlcov) in your browser.

 To run the test suite on command line:
 ```